Orientation and Advisement

 III.
 SOCIAL SCIENCE (2 courses, 6 hours)

-- Non-Western Culture (1 course, 3 hours).
-Note: The Gaylord College of Journalism and Mass Communication, College of Arts and Sciences, and College of International Studies require additional upper-division Humanities courses outside the major (2 courses, 6 hours).
+- World Culture (1 course, 3 hours).
+Note: The Gaylord College of Journalism and Mass Communication, College of Arts and Sciences, and College of International Studies require additional upper-division Arts & Humanities courses outside the major (2 courses, 6 hours).

 VI.
 UPPER-DIVISION REQUIREMENT

-- In addition to the Senior Capstone Experience, at least one of the courses (minimum of 3 hours) used to satisfy the general education requirements must be at the upper-division level and outside of the student’s major.
+- At least one of the courses (minimum of 3 hours) used to satisfy the general education requirements must be at the upper-division level and outside of the student’s major.